About the play

 The team

-Scott Seibold — Producer.
+Scott Seibold — Creator.
 Senior Creative Producer and longtime documentary and brand storyteller.
 Producer of Not Just a Goof (Disney+, 100% Rotten Tomatoes, Annie Award nominee) under EP Don Hahn.
 Currently Senior Producer and Deputy Managing Editor at Improve the News Foundation.

 The research